 “Oh yeah?”
-He cocked his head to the side.
+Brian cocked his head to the side.
 “Good surprised, or surprised like you can't believe I'd come over here and bother you?”

 That was interesting.
-Brian kept his private life private, so his revelation urged my brain to click into action.
-I added this new bit of information to the few facts I already had.
-So, he had a job.
-I knew he didn’t come from money since we shared the same bus stop and thus the same undesirable zip code, but I hadn’t considered the fact he worked somewhere.
+Brian kept his private life very private, so his revelation urged my brain to click into action.
+I added this new bit of information to the few facts I already had and considered it as a whole.
+So, he had a job which explained why he wasn't on the bus going home in the afternoon.
+He didn’t come from money since we shared the same bus stop and thus the same undesirable zip code, but I hadn’t considered the fact he worked somewhere.

 I propped my chin in the palm of my hand.
 “I hate eating here.
 Eating alone is never fun.”

 Surprised, I gave a very unladylike snort.
 “What do you mean?
 Where else am I supposed to go?”

 Brian looked around the room.
 “I didn’t mean ‘why don’t you eat somewhere else,’ I meant ‘why do you eat alone?’
 Why aren’t you eating with other people?”

 The bitter laugh escaped before I could stop it.
 “Really?
 What, take my tray and just sit at a table?
 Where would you suggest I sit?
 Should I go over to the football team?
 What about the Drama Club?
 Oh wait, better yet, the Rich Girls Table!
 Yes, I can see it now,” I sneered.
 “I’ll just head on over there and plop myself down next to Misty and join in the discussion they’re having about the latest chemical peel and which of them just got a new car.
 No thanks."
 I crumpled my napkin into a ball and threw it on my tray.
 “I’d rather eat alone.”